-- Cavities Do Quick Damage
+Cavities Do Quick Damage to Milk Teeth

 In a child’s mouth, a cavity can form in as little as six months.
 Because baby teeth are much softer and thinner than permanent teeth, an untreated cavity can quickly reach the tooth’s nerve causing more damage.
 If a child loses a baby tooth to cavity or decay, potential issues could include speech impediments, loss of space for permanent teeth and malformation of bite that could shift the shape of the entire jaw and face.